BGCX262/zzheng-hg-to-git/friday/README.txt

 * Allow user to request for ownership of a resto.
 * Allow staff to add photos of a resto.
 * Add default resto icon.
+* Add confirmation page for deleting a resto.

 Portal
 ~~~~~~